leealso/AZ203/storage/blob.md

             Console.WriteLine("Listing blobs in container.");
             BlobContinuationToken blobContinuationToken = null;
             do {
-                var results = await cloudBlobContainer.ListBlobsSegmentedAsync(null, blobContinuationToken);
+                // Returns a result segment containing a collection of blob items in the container var results = await cloudBlobContainer.ListBlobsSegmentedAsync(null, blobContinuationToken);
                 blobContinuationToken = results.ContinuationToken;
                 foreach (var item in results.Results) {